James Bowie: Bowie knife

 Newspapers picked up the story and named it the Sandbar Fight, describing in detail Bowie's fighting prowess and his unusual knife.
 Witness accounts agreed that Bowie did not attack first, and the other combatants had focused their attack on Bowie because "they considered him the most dangerous man among their opposition."
 Bowie's reputation as a superb knife fighter was set across the South.

-Scholars disagree as to whether the knife Bowie used in this fight was the same design as the blade, now known as a Bowie knife, fabricated by a knifemaker in Arkansas who created another renowned large blade known as the Arkansas toothpick.
+Scholars disagree as to whether the knife Bowie used in this fight was the same design as the blade now known as a Bowie knife, which was fabricated by a knifemaker in Arkansas who also created another renowned large blade, the Arkansas toothpick.
 There are multiple accounts of the design and fabrication of the first Bowie knife.
 Some claim that Bowie designed it, while others attribute the design to noted knife makers of the time.
 In a letter to The Planter's Advocate, his brother Rezin claimed to have designed the knife.
 Many Bowie family members, as well as "most authorities on the Bowie knife tend to believe it was invented by" Rezin.
 However, Rezin Bowie's grandchildren said that Rezin only supervised his blacksmith, who was the designer of the knife.

 After the Sandbar Fight and subsequent battles in which Bowie used his knife in self-defense, the Bowie knife became very popular.
 Many craftsmen and manufacturers made their own versions, and major cities of the Old Southwest had "Bowie knife schools" that taught "the art of cut, thrust, and parry."
 Bowie's fame, and that of his knife, spread to Great Britain, and by the early 1830s, many British manufacturers were producing Bowie knives for shipment to the United States.
 The design of the knife continued to evolve, but a Bowie knife is now generally considered to have a blade 8.25 in long and 1.25 in wide, with a curved point, a "sharp false edge cut from both sides", and a cross-guard to protect the user's hands.